cpmpercussion/homepage/_posts/2011-03-27-what-do-emerging-percussionists-do.md

 type: post
 published: true
 meta: {}
+description: "Since our repertoire festival, I've been thinking about what the role of a percussionist should be after they've left university.
+I remember something"
 ---

 Since our repertoire festival, I've been thinking about what the role of a percussionist should be after they've left university.
 I remember something that Eugene Ughetti (Speak Percussion) said when describing his own move from the academic to professional world: